 Initializing hurricanes in the operational HWRF model requires several steps to prepare the analysis at various scales.
 The environmental fields in the parent domain are derived from the GFS analysis, and the fields in the nest domains are derived from 6-h forecasts from GDAS, enhanced through the vortex relocation and HDAS.
-The vortex-scale fields are generated by inserting a vortex corrected using TCVitals data, onto the large-scale fields.
-The vortex may originate from a GDAS 6-h forecast, from the previous HWRF 6h forecast, or from a bogus calculation, depending on the storm intensity and on the availability of a previous HWRF forecast.
+The vortex-scale fields are generated by inserting a vortex corrected using Tropical Cyclone Vitals (TCVitals data (Trahan and Sparling [2012]), onto the large-scale fields.
+The vortex may originate from a GDAS 6-h forecast, from the previous HWRF 6-h forecast, or from a bogus calculation, depending on the storm intensity and on the availability of a previous HWRF forecast.
 Additionally, vortex-scale data assimilation is performed with conventional observations, satellite observations, and NOAA P3 Tail Doppler Radar radial velocities (when available) assimilated in the TC vortex area and its near environment.
+To avoid vortex spindown of strong storms (with maximum winds greater than 65 kt), a blending process is employed, causing data assimilation increments to be excluded within 150 km of the storm center and gradually reintroduced between 150-300 km.

 Finally, the analyses are interpolated onto the HWRF outer domain and two inner domains to initialize the forecast.